-By the road I saw what looked like a village hall with a coffee machine visible in one window, and had a snoop around – sometimes community centres sell refreshments.
-It was in fact a private workplace but thanks to my advanced skills in looking pathetic a very nice and friendly agronomist called Helen gave me a life saving mug of coffee and some of the cookies she was just putting out for her farmer clients, who were on a training course in the adjacent seminar room.
+By the road I saw what looked like a village hall with a coffee machine visible in one window.
+I had a snoop around – sometimes community centres sell refreshments.
+It was in fact a private workplace but thanks to my advanced skills in looking pathetic a very friendly agronomist called Helen gave me a life-saving mug of coffee and some of the cookies she was putting out for her farmer clients on a training course in the adjacent seminar room.
 Probably a training course in grant applications, judging by the Range Rovers in the car park.
-Anyway, thank you Helen.
-If I typed up everything interesting I learnt from chatting to people on this hike this blog would go on for ever.
+Thank you Helen.
+If I typed all the interesting things I learnt from chatting to people on this hike the blog would go on for ever.

-Grantham is big indeed but not baffling as I’d been there before on my recce, staying at the excellent Red House BnB in which for tonight the lovely Amy had let me book her charming little single room at an advantageous rate.
-Not only was I looking forward to that luxury, but through an cunning bit of planning my route into town took me right past Wetherspoons.
+Grantham is big indeed but not baffling as I’d been there before on my recce, when I’d stayed at the excellent Red House BnB in which for tonight the lovely Amy had let me book her charming little single room at an advantageous rate.
+Not only was I looking forward to that luxury, but through a cunning bit of planning my route into town took me right past Wetherspoons.
 Well, when I say ‘past’, I mean ‘into’.
-Through extraordinary serendipity they had, at £1.99 a pint, a completely delicious porter from the local Newby Wyke Brewery.
+Serendipitously they had, at £1.99 a pint, a completely delicious porter from the local Newby Wyke Brewery.
 It was called Dark Squall.

-Over Amy’s excellent hot breakfast I met a woman from the Channel Islands who shared lots of interesting information about that singular archipelago, but that was by the by, I had to get going, buy yet more blister plasters, buy yet more food and find my way in yet more rain out of town to the canal, the beginning of which is completely obscure and which I might never have located had I not checked it out six months previously.
+Over an excellent hot breakfast cooked by two Filipinas a nice woman from the Channel Islands told me lots of interesting information about that singular archipelago, but that wasn’t what I was on this hike to learn about.
+I had to get back out into England, buy yet more blister plasters, buy yet more food and find my way in yet more rain out of town to the Grantham Canal, the beginning of which is completely obscure and which I might never have located had I not checked it out six months previously.

 Finally after several more hours of rain I was faced with a tricky choice.
-Did I virtuously continue along the canal around a long bend, visiting the historic disused Bottesford Wharf, or did I cut the corner along a public footpath to Redmile where the map showed a pub.
+Would I virtuously continue along the canal around a long bend, visiting the historic disused Bottesford Wharf, or should I cut the corner along a public footpath to Redmile where the map showed a pub.

-OK, it wasn’t that tricky a choice, and the Windmill at Redmile is a truly wonderful pub, exactly as all canal pubs used to be with a warm fire, a friendly landlady and excellent ales at only £3.30 a pint, and not in a chain pub either.
+OK, it wasn’t that tricky a choice.
+The Windmill at Redmile is a truly wonderful pub, exactly as all canal pubs used to be with a warm fire, a friendly landlady and excellent ales at only £3.30 a pint, and not in a chain pub either.
 On any one of those grounds I could have lingered in there for a very long time.